MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/getting-started-with-universal-drivers.md

 When you write a universal driver package, there are four design principles to consider:

 * Declarative **(D)**: Install the driver by using only declarative INF directives.
-Don't include any co-installers, RegisterDll functions, and the like.
+Don't include co-installers or RegisterDll functions.

 * Componentized **(C)**: Edition-specific, OEM-specific, and optional customizations to the driver are separate from the base driver package.
-Therefore, the base driver, which provides only core device functionality, can be targeted, flighted, and serviced independently from the customizations.
+As a result, the base driver, which provides only core device functionality, can be targeted, flighted, and serviced independently from the customizations.

 * Hardware Support App **(H)**: Any user interface (UI) component associated with a universal driver must be packaged as a Hardware Support App (HSA) or preinstalled on the OEM device.
 An HSA is an optional device-specific app that's paired with a driver.
 The application can be a [Universal Windows Platform (UWP)](https://docs.microsoft.com/windows/uwp/get-started/universal-application-platform-guide) or [Desktop Bridge](https://docs.microsoft.com/windows/uwp/porting/desktop-to-uwp-root) app.
 You must distribute and update an HSA through the Microsoft Store.
 For details, see [Hardware Support App (HSA): Steps for driver developers](../devapps/hardware-support-app--hsa--steps-for-driver-developers.md) and [Hardware Support App (HSA): Steps for app developers](../devapps/hardware-support-app--hsa--steps-for-app-developers.md).